samarajyastha/mern-20250622/README.md

 2. Payment occurs in the khalti portal
 3. Redirects to your return url after completion

+# Reset password
+1. User requests on Forgot password
+2. Sends an email to that user, with a reset-password link and token
+3. Also store this token in the db
+4. Requests for reset password
+5. Includes new password, confirm password with token
+6. Update the password

 # Todos
-- Forgot password/reset password/verify email
-- Email send
+- Sematic coding
-- User profile image
+- Debugging
 - AI integration
 - Multi vendor system
-- Sematic coding
-- Debugging
 - Deployment
 - Typescript